dark-neonus/trapezna-recomendations/README.md

 4. **Recommendations:**
    - Generates a ranked list of recommended dishes for the user.

+## Principles of Discrete Mathematics
+1. **Graph Theory**
+   - Nodes (products) and edges (session relationships) form the core of the analysis.
+2. **Node Weighting**
+   - Importance is derived from connections, akin to PageRank.
+3. **Ranking Algorithms**
+   - Items are sorted by their computed weight or power.

+## Split Tasks
+1. **UI**
+   - Nazar took over the implementation of the interface.
+2. **PageRank**
+   - How to implement algorithms for converting dishes into products and calculating ranks - distributed by Iya and Oleksiy.
+3. **Graph**
+   - creation of a popularity graph and implementation of the output - Maria and Daria.

 ## Technologies Used

 - **Programming Language:** Python